 Lens PresbyVisionTM is a type of Refractive Lens Exchange (RLE), which occurs when the eye’s clear, natural lens is replaced with an artificial intraocular lens (IOL).
 It is designed to correct refractive problems as well as achieve sharper focus and clearer vision at all distances, thereby reducing or eliminating your need for contact lenses and glasses, including bifocals.
 Lens PresbyVisionTM also has the added benefit of eliminating the need for future cataract surgery.

 Monovision LASIK, also known as Laser PresbyvisionTM, is a specialized technique in which the dominant eye is corrected for distance vision (hyperopia), while the other eye is corrected for near vision (myopia).
-Since this procedure corrects each eye to have improved vision at different distances, patients can achieve functional vision for both near and distance tasks.
+This allows patients to achieve functional vision for tasks both near and far, since each eye can be corrected to improve vision at different distances.